rkambojofficial/rapid-flutter/README.md

 # Rapid

-A chat application built using flutter.
+A chat application built using Flutter.